 These SQL operators correspond with the union, minus, and intersect operators you know from mathematics.
 Don't we all have fond memories of our teachers drawing those Venn diagrams on the whiteboard (or blackboard, for you older readers)?
-See also Figure 1-1.
+See also Figure 1-1 (in Chapter 1).
 The meanings of these set operators in SQL are listed in Table 8-4.